 A study about people’s reasons for listening to podcasts found that a significant percentage of them tue in to get entertained.
 Podcast advertising is becoming a popular way for advertisers to connect with new audiences.
 Such income can also be instrumental in helping podcasters stay profitable.

 A company called Podcorn capitalizes on machine learning to help advertisers find the most appropriate podcast outlets.
 The goal is to find the most lucrative podcaster-advertiser relationships.
 If machine learning successfully identifies the best partnerships, the tech could help forge longer-lasting connections between the respective parties and prove that advertising on podcasts is a worthwhile investment.

 More Benefits of Machine Learning Will Emerge

-These six exciting examples show that entertainment brands have plenty of thought-provoking reasons to consider working with machine learning to improve their overall results.
+These six exciting examples show that entertainment brands have many thought-provoking reasons to consider working with machine learning to improve their overall results.
 Machine learning is still a relatively new technology, though.
-As people continue experimenting with it and learning more about its capabilities, you should see more instances of companies using it within and outside of the entertainment world.
+As people continue experimenting with it and learning more about its capabilities, you should see more companies using it within and outside the entertainment world.

 Follow Us On

 Get the latest tech stories and news in seconds!